greenm01/ec4x/docs/ec4x_specs.md

 - Example: If a player's turn budget is 100 points, and they invest 8 points in CIP, they lose 3 Prestige points.

 When there's an espionage event, roll a 1d20 on the table below.
-If the roll meets or exceeds the number indexed based on your CIC level, you detect and prevent the espionage.
+If the roll meets or exceeds the number indexed based on your CIC level, you detect and prevent the espionage, and the attacking player loses two (2) prestige points.

 | CIC Level | 1d20 Roll | Probability of Detection |
 |:---------:|:---------:|:------------------------:|